-Here is a list of Belgium foods to try in Brussels:
+Here is a list of Belgian food to try in Brussels:

 How To Get To Brussels From London

-Like most of Europe, travelling between countries can be done in a variety of ways, all with their own pros and cons.
+Like most European cities, travelling between countries can be done in a variety of ways, mainly via Brussels Central station to Gent-Sint-Pieters train station all with their own pros and cons.
 All of these ways are easy and affordable, which is why Europe is so fun to move around in.

 Drive Yourself To Brussels From London